jdevoo/admin-on-rest-demo-java-rest/README.md

 ## Configuration

 You need a database called demo.
 The credentials are being configured in application.properties.
 Open the project using existing resources and select Maven from IntelliJ Idea menu.
-Run AORDemoApplication.java that will start a Java Spring Boot Application on http://localhost:8080
+Run ReactAdminDemoApplication.java that will start a Java Spring Boot Application on http://localhost:8080

 ### Features